 “I want to give thanks for my disproportionate advantage.
 And you?”

-The earl slept with her that night.
+The earl again slept with her.

 “It occurred to me that I should not have left you alone in the room in Laight.
 This inn is far nicer than the one there, but I do not want to house a woman who is in my care in a room alone.
 If you were not my wife, I would sleep on the floor or have my man stand watch, but he also must rest if he is to be of any use to me.”